Jose-Angelo-Aguillon/AppTutorial/README.md

 Your app should be done before January 5 11:59 PM

-On January 6 we will compare look at everyone's final product in both an android and ios emulator
+On January 6 we will look at everyone's final product in both an android and ios emulator